HanchengZhao/cisc676_secure_software_design/README.md

-This is classnotes including codes for [CICS676 Secure Software Design](ss.prof.ninja).
+These are classnotes including codes for [CICS676 Secure Software Design](ss.prof.ninja).